chikadevops/D.io-Tutorials/Autoscaling & LoadBalancer/README.md

 ### Types of Load balancer

 In AWS, there are mainly four types of load balancers:
-1. ﻿﻿﻿Application Load Balancer
+1. Application Load Balancer
-2. ﻿﻿﻿Network Load Balancer
+2. Network Load Balancer
-3. ﻿﻿﻿Classic Load Balancer
+3. Classic Load Balancer
-4. ﻿﻿﻿Gateway Load Balancer In this project, we will exclusively focus on the Application Load Balancer.
+4. Gateway Load Balancer

+In this project, we will exclusively focus on the Application Load Balancer.

 ### What is an Application Load Balancer**